 The notion of going green to save some green is good for a lot of things.
-From the things we purchase to our everyday practices.
+From the things, we purchase to our everyday practices.
 The thing about going green is that there are multiple benefits aside from helping the environment, and protecting our health.
 Going green can actually help you save some green as well, even with your plumbing.
 So here are some eco-friendly plumbing tips!

 Clogged drains are a nuisance.
-They are messy, inconvenient, and can elude to other plumbing problems.
+They are messy, inconvenient, and can elude other plumbing problems.
 Many people are quick to reach for the liquid drain cleaner; it’s cheap, it’s handy, and instead of spending money to get to the root of the problem, some people just want to sweep it under the rug.
 The problem with liquid drain cleaner is that it is toxic.
 It’s dangerous to handle, it can eat away your plumbing pipes, it is bad for the environment, and it can mask a more serious plumbing problem.
 A simple clog can be cleared up with some elbow grease and the use of a plunger.
-Using a mixture of hot water, vinegar, and backing soda has also proven to be effective at not only unclogging minor clogs, but also deodorizing drains.
+Using a mixture of hot water, vinegar, and backing soda has also proven to be effective at not only unclogging minor clogs but also deodorizing drains.
 If reoccurring clogs tend to be afflicting your plumbing, then you have a more serious problem.
-In which case, you should call a professional plumber.
+In this case, you should call a professional plumber.
 Professional drain cleaning is safer, more effective, and will end up costing less in the long run.

 When it comes to going green to save some green one of the easiest ways to make your home more efficient is to turn down the heat on your water heater.
 Most water heaters are set around 140